ncou/basic.loader/README.md

 The Loader animation est based on : https://github.com/lukehaas/css-loaders

-Loader based on the work of fpmweb (modalLoading) https://github.com/fpmweb/modalLoading
+This loader is based on the work of fpmweb (modalLoading) https://github.com/fpmweb/modalLoading